Topology, rigid cosymmetries and linearization instability in higher gauge theories: Linearization instability

 When expanded in powers of $t$, all coefficients on the left-hand side are exact.
 This shows that, up to the addition of the trivial conserved local $p$-current $\rho^{(1)}[\psi;e_\varphi[\psi]]$, the term $\rho[\psi; e_\varphi[g[\psi]]]$ is exact and hence trivial.
 This concludes the proof. \end{proof}

 \begin{rem} It is interesting to note that the deformation current mapping

 defined in Theorem~\ref{thm:def-cur}, identifies a selection criterion on consistent deformations.
 We could say that a consistent deformation $f$ is \emph{conservative} or \emph{$\rho$-conservative} when the deformation current $j_{\rho,f}$ is trivial (on-shell exact).
-The linearization obstructions generated by deformation currents, as to be discussed in the next section, are necessarily trivial. \end{rem}
+The linearization obstruction generated by the deformation current $j_{\rho,f}$ for a $\rho$-conservative deformation $f$, as to be discussed in the next section, is necessarily trivial. \end{rem}